SotoDucani/go-pi-tempsensor/docs/README.md

 ### Raspberry Pi Zero 2 W

 The Raspberry Pi's pinout diagrams are shown in [rpio.diagram.md](./rpio.diagram.md), which I pulled from somewhere on the internet.
 As long as you're not using a super old Pi, you use the Rev 2/3 diagram.
 Orient yourself to the diagram by holding your Pi so the GPIO rows are running along the right side.
-A good reference website is [pinout.xyz](https://pinout.xyz)
+A good reference website is [pinout.xyz](https://pinout.xyz) if you want a nicer visual.

 We'll be pulling 4 wires from the Pi's GPIO, all from the very top of the GPIO rows: